MichaelTurner04/2024-SP-301-1585-c-datalab-project1-shellScripting/README.md

 #### Good Luck

 I will be completing Option B: Shell Scripting.
+Please see attached images for formating of the commands, bc the preview of this file ruins the formating.

 2: Command substitution allows you to execute a command that has the output of that command replace the text of the command. for example:
 - echo "The file <hello.txt> contains: $(cat hello.txt)"